PatrickJones/WePayHttpClientSDK/WePayMVC5HttpClientSDK/README.txt

 		public async Task<ActionResult> CreateCheckout()
         {
+			//new Request object from 'Checkout.cs' class
-            CreateCheckoutRequest req = new CreateCheckoutRequest();					<------------new Request object from 'Checkout.cs' class req.account_id = WePayConfiguration.accountId;								<------------Properties to pass as Arguemnts (could come from form) req.short_description = "Test Checkout for dev account";					<--- req.amount = 13.33M;														<---
+            CreateCheckoutRequest req = new CreateCheckoutRequest();

+			//Properties to pass as Arguemnts (could come from form) req.account_id = WePayConfiguration.accountId;
+            req.short_description = "Test Checkout for dev account"; req.amount = 13.33M;
-            req.type = "SERVICE";//this has SPECIFIC values check WePay documentation.	<---
+            req.type = "SERVICE";//this has SPECIFIC values check WePay documentation.

+			//Create 'Checkout' instance
-            Checkout chk = new Checkout();												<------------Create 'Checkout' instance var response = await chk.CreateCheckoutAsync(req);							<------------Pass Request to XXXmethod that will Invoke HttpClient (WePayHttpClient.cs) and
+            Checkout chk = new Checkout();

+			//pass Request to XXXMethod on insstance that will Invoke
-																										return response
+			//HttpClient (WePayHttpClient.cs) and return response
+            var response = await chk.CreateCheckoutAsync(req);

-            if (response.ErrorResponse != null)											<------------Each Response has an added ErrorResponse property {
+			//Each Response has an added ErrorResponse property if (response.ErrorResponse != null)
+            {
                 ViewData["Error"] = response.ErrorResponse;
             }